• Home

 Category 3

 Similar to Category 2, but allows up to 25 ft-lbs of kinetic energy with operational restrictions: May not fly over Open-Air Assemblies of people.
 Operations over people must be in a restricted-access area where people are aware of and consent to the operation.
+FAA-accepted Means of Compliance (MOC) and Declaration of Compliance (DOC).

 Category 4